 You can take the girl out of Yorkshire but you can’t take the Yorkshire out of the girl.
 No matter where I live this is true so it will be no surprise that I think Yorkshire Puddings are the greatest side dish.
 They’re too good just to be saved for roast beef so whip some up for bangers and mash or use them as a bun for Philly Cheese Steak.
 Producing gloriously puffed Yorkshire puddings isn’t complicated but does require extreme heat.
 Resting your batter and scorching hot oil are the keys to success.
 Watching them rise is still a joy to me.
 I have had so many people tell me this is the only Yorkshire Pudding recipe that works for them every time without fail which makes me very happy.

 pinch of salt

-- Quickly, but carefully, pour the batter 1/3 of the way up each oiled cup and return the tray to the oven for 15-20 minutes.
+- Quickly, but carefully, pour the batter 1/2 the way up each oiled cup and return the tray to the oven for 15-20 minutes.
 15 minutes will give you a squidgy Yorkshire or 20 minutes will make them more crispy.